yegor256/blog/_drafts/_nutch.md

 of plugins, which are standalone JAR packages, which it doesn't include in its default JAR.
 They exist in its
-[binary distribution](https://nutch.apache.org/downloads.html) and they are pretty heavy (over 250Mb in Nutch 1.15).
+[binary distribution](https://nutch.apache.org/downloads.html) and they are pretty heavy (over 250MB in Nutch 1.15).
 Nutch expects you to download the entire distribution, unpack, and run the binary `nutch` they provide, which will work with the provided plugins.

-What can we do, since we are in Java, not in command line?
-Here is what I'm suggesting:
+What can we do, now that we are in Java, not in the command line?
+Here is what I suggest:

 {% highlight xml %}
 <project>